What is a Junior Accessory Dwelling Unit (JADU)? Should you build a JR ADU or an ADU?

 Permit and Approval Steps

 The process for getting a permit for a JADU is simpler and faster compared to bigger projects.
-It’s a ministerial permit process, meaning it should ideally be approved in about 60 days, just like an ADU.
+It’s a ministerial permit process, meaning it should ideally be approved in about 60 days, just like a custom ADU.

 JADU Versus ADU